 The other day, I gave one of our Executive Storytelling training workshops.
-In it, I showed one of my all-time favorite videos, the Turbo Encabulator (video below).
+In it, I showed one of my all-time favorite commercial videos, the Turbo Encabulator (video below).
 I show it to demonstrate the best and worst aspects of using jargon.
 Most people do not even realize how much jargon they use in their various communication.
 This video is a humorous way of gently reminding everyone to minimize jargon.
 One of the program participants asked me for the actual text of the video (see below), prompting me to write this post.

-You owe it to yourself to watch 90-second video to be completely awed at the delivery by a truly gifted presenter, Bud Haggert.
+You owe it to yourself to watch this 90-second commercial video to be completely awed at the delivery by a truly gifted presenter, Bud Haggert.
 If it wasn’t for the fact that nearly every important word is made up, you might believe he is talking about a very technical, highly complex piece of machinery, the Turbo Encabulator.

 TURBO ENCABULATOR – COMPLETE TEXT